kwingfi24/Pi_in_the_Sky/Documentation.md

 Christian -

 ### Mar 10, 2022
 Kaitlyn - I have recorded the pins for everything to be used at a lter time while soldering.
 I tried a way to get the things starting and stopping on the same button, but I have not yet succeded.
 I'm taking the pi home to work on over the weekend to get this button figured out.
-On Monday, I hope to be soldering. this will allow us to test all of Tuesday, and know what is working and hat isn't.
+On Monday, I hope to be soldering. this will allow us to test all of Tuesday, and know what is working and what isn't.

 Christian -

 ### Mar 14, 2022
-Kaitlyn -
+Kaitlyn - We have no singleton this week and Friday off.
+After a busy weekend, I was unabe to finish the button.
+I'm going to work on this all class, hopefully completing it.
+If not, I will take it home and finish it by Thursday.
+This will allow us Wednesday and Monday to solder.
+Leaving the rest of the time before spring break to testing.

 Christian -